-The institutions of the UW System recognize the value of faculty and academic staff developing global competence.
-These institutions encourage and support activities abroad for professional development, teaching, research, and service to the host countries.
-The UW System recognizes that these activities vary not only in purpose, but also in duration, type of arrangement with the host country, responsibilities to the home institution, and funding source.
-Despite these considerable variations, certain overall principles and policy guidelines apply.
+- The institutions of the UW System recognize the value of faculty and academic staff developing global and competence in diverse cultures.
+These institutions encourage and support activities abroad for professional development, teaching, research, and service to the host countries and in diverse domestic settings.
+The UW System recognizes that these activities vary not only in purpose, but also in duration, type of arrangement with the host country or domestic setting, responsibilities to the home institution, and funding source.

 - Are governed by the same policies that define faculty and academic staff rights and responsibilities on the home campus.

-- Should be sensitive to the customs of the host country and act in accordance with the laws of the host country.
+- Should be sensitive to the customs of the host country or domestic host location and act in accordance with the laws of the host country or domestic host location.

-- Should be willing, upon return to the home campus, to provide the broadest value to the institution of the time spent abroad.
+- Should be willing, upon return to the home campus, to provide the broadest value to the institution of the time spent abroad or through study away.

-B. The Responsibilities of the Institution and the System
+C. The Responsibilities of Institution and the System

-- The home institution should consider incentives to encourage its faculty and academic staff to participate in programs abroad.
+- The home institution should consider incentives to encourage its faculty and academic staff to participate in programs abroad or study away programs.
 These incentives may include, but are not limited to:

-- Priority in considering faculty who include work abroad in a sabbatical.
+- Priority in considering faculty who include work abroad or study away in a sabbatical.

-- Recognition to the home department for services provided by faculty or academic staff abroad.
+- Recognition to the home department for services provided by faculty or academic staff abroad or through study away.

-- Tenure, promotion, and merit processes which appropriately recognize the value of accomplishments abroad.
+- Tenure, promotion, and merit processes which appropriately recognize the value of accomplishments abroad or through study away.

-- Acknowledgement and provision for an allowance/differential for the cost of living abroad.
+- Acknowledgement and provision for an allowance/differential for the cost of living abroad or study away.

-- The home institution should provide orientation and training for faculty or academic staff with program duties abroad.
+- The home institution should provide orientation and training for faculty or academic staff with program duties abroad or through study away.

 - The home institution should seek to extend the same rights, responsibilities, and protections of academic freedom that apply on the home campus.

-- The UW System and its institutions should consider ways to reduce disincentives for faculty and academic staff to accept professional assignments abroad.
+- The UW System and its institutions should consider ways to reduce disincentives for faculty and academic staff to accept professional assignments abroad or through study away.
 Such measures may include, but are not limited to:

-- Modification of current policies to ensure inclusion of faculty and academic staff abroad in the merit/reward process.
+- Modification of current policies to ensure inclusion of faculty and academic staff abroad or in study away in the merit/reward process.

-- Provision of partial replacement funding to academic units that release faculty or academic staff to administer or teach in study abroad programs.
+- Provision of partial replacement funding to academic units that release faculty or academic staff to administer or teach in study abroad or study away programs.

-- Guidelines for the evaluation of service abroad to give equitable consideration for personnel matters regarding tenure, promotion, seniority, and merit.
+- Guidelines for the evaluation of service abroad or study away to give equitable consideration for personnel matters regarding tenure, promotion, seniority, and merit.

-- UW institutions are urged to encourage and help support, when possible, their faculty and academic staff who undertake research, teaching or administrative work related to their University responsibilities in all regions of the world.
+- UW institutions are urged to encourage and help support, when possible, their faculty and academic staff who undertake research, teaching or administrative work related to their University responsibilities in all regions of the world or domestically.

 - To promote the free exchange of ideas and knowledge, there shall be no restrictions placed on the destinations of faculty or academic staff who engage in legitimate research or teaching, participate in technical assistance projects, consulting, or academic conferences, or engage in similar activities appropriate to their professional development.